Brian Stutheit named a Top Rated Denver Construction Lawyer

 - Liability Insurance – We protect contractors whose liability insurance refuses to defend construction claims.
 Construction professionals should always ask their insurance agent how to protect against deadly insurance policy exclusions, such as prior completed work.

-- Mechanic’s liens – We preserve lien rights and handle lien litigation to assure that contractors and subcontractors are paid.
-We help property owners fight improper and spurious liens.
+- Mechanic’s liens – We preserve lien rights to assure that contractors and subcontractors are paid.
+We help property owners fight improper, inflated and spurious liens.

-- Real estate sale fraud, building inspector negligence and failure to disclose defects such as mold, roof leaks, cracks, foundation movement, sewer line problems, and other hidden defects.
+- Real estate sale fraud and seller failure to disclose defects such as mold, roof leaks, cracks, foundation movement, sewer line problems, and other hidden defects.
 We represent both buyers who have been misled and sellers wrongly accused.

 - Arbitration and mediation.